8 Best Practices to Promote Electricity Safety at Work

 Rules That Shape Safer Electrical Work

-If you work around wiring, panels, powered tools or temporary power, your day is already tied to electrical rules from the Occupational Health and Safety Administration (OSHA).
+Employees who work around wiring, panels, powered tools or temporary power need to be aware of electrical rules from the Occupational Health and Safety Administration (OSHA).
 In general industry, that’s covered under 29 CFR 1910 Subpart S. In construction, it’s covered under 29 CFR 1926 Subpart K.

 Lockout/Tagout Is Where Many Teams Get in Trouble